 While our family isn’t extreme in our diets, we are careful in what we eat.
 It isn’t very often that we dine out and hubby’s cooking is WAY better anyway.
-The majority of our meals is freshly cooked at home and our family enjoys a variety of raw vegetables.
+The majority of our meals are freshly cooked at home and our family enjoys a variety of raw vegetables.
 It’s important for us to watch our diets within reason and to appreciate “junk food” in moderation.
 But what if we chose to have a diet of processed foods, fast foods, microwaved foods, chips, soda pop and all that other junk on a daily basis?
 What would eventually start happening to our bodies?
 We’d be tired, our thought processes would become sluggish, we’d gain extra weight, we’d be sick all the time.
 Even our mood would be affected – depression, irritability, and plain old grumpiness.
 This is the same with our spiritual diet.
 I want to share 3 Signs Of A Well-Nourished Spirit.

 You see, just like our physical diet, we have a choice in how we manage our spiritual diets.
 We can stuff our spirits with junk, complaining all the time, being easily offended, entertaining negative self-talk and more.
 It is so frustrating when I see people whine about where they are either spiritually or physically and they are choosing to fill themselves with all this garbage.
 And they are shocked when they are sick all the time, both in a physical and spiritual sense.

-We get our spiritual nourishment from the word of God.
+We get our spiritual nourishment from the Word of God.
 This is our sustenance.
 Once in a while, I will skip breakfast.
 I know, it’s bad.
 But I don’t do this intentionally.
 I just get started with my day and before I know it, it’s later morning and I am starving.
 Reaching for something quick and easy – and unhealthy – is typically what I do.
 Not a good idea, right?

 This is the same with our nourishment from God’s word.
 When I miss my daily ‘meal’, I begin to starve my spirit.
 If I keep this up, I might reach for a substitute for His word.
 That substitute might satisfy me for a while, but it will soon wear off.
 I need something more substantial for a good spiritual diet.
 And the only place I can find that is in God’s word.